ska-telescope/ska-sdp-func/docs/src/adding_new_functions.rst

    to add the Python function.
 In many cases you may want to simply create a new Python source file.

-   - At the top of the file, import the Python utility classes:
+   - At the top of the file, import the Python utility classes.
+     It may be necessary to ``import ctypes`` as well, depending on the parameters needed by the function.

      .. code-block:: Python

+        import ctypes
         from .utility import Error, Lib, Mem

    - Declare a Python function, giving it a suitable name and specifying